mertaksoyy/FoodAdd-Kotlin/README.md

 # FoodLog
-# FoodLog App
-#App for your favorite food and drink
+# FoodLog App for your favorite food and drink

 ## Proje Adımları: